 The main research focus in my laboratory is genomics and evolutionary cytogenetics of mosquitoes – vectors of human infectious diseases.
 I am interested in understanding the genetic and epigenetic mechanisms of mosquito evolution, adaptation, and reproduction.
 My laboratory team and I develop and implement cytogenetic and genomic tools to understand these mechanisms and to infer historic relationships among species.
 This research addresses problems imposed by the ongoing rapid spread of infectious diseases and provides the foundation for the development of novel genome-based approaches for vector control.
 Another area of my research is three-dimensional organization of chromosomes in cell nuclei of fruit flies and mosquitoes.

 Additional Web Pages

-B.S. in Biology, magna cum laude, 1989, Tomsk State University, Tomsk, Russia
+B.S./M.S. in Biology, Tomsk State University, Tomsk, Russia

 American Committee of Medical Entomology